anwaaralikhan/apache-ignite/articles/ignite.md

 # Performance Benchmarks

-Ignite™ is a memory-centric distributed database, caching, and processing platform for transactional, analytical, and streaming workloads delivering in-memory speeds at petabyte scale
+As application development is leading towards more real time solutions, the need for tools, frameworks is becoming Ignite™ is a memory-centric distributed database, caching, and processing platform for transactional, analytical, and streaming workloads delivering in-memory speeds at petabyte scale